johnheenan/TTGO-T-Wristband/README.md

 # Modifications in this branch by John Heenan

+### Hardware

+This code is for the T-Wristband from LilyGo at https://www.aliexpress.com/item/4000527495064.html with the previous hardware version with MPU9250 IMU.

+The code will be updated for the current T-Wristband on sale with LSM9DS1 IMU.

 ### Uploading Firmware File

+This OTA update method has been tested with the T-Wristband with firmware from source at https://github.com/TioRuben/TTGO-T-Wristband and https://github.com/johnheenan/TTGO-T-Wristband.

+It will be tested with firmware form other sources such as https://github.com/Xinyuan-LilyGO/T-Wristband and with original shipped firmware.

-If you have got a working version of TioRuben's code on your T-Wristband then you can OTA the firmware file for this source code, firmware.bin from the release section of this github repo, tagged as v0.1a-alpha.
+If you have got a working version of TioRuben's code on your T-Wristband then you can OTA the firmware file for this source code, firmware.bin, from the release section of this github repo, tagged as v0.1c-alpha.

 It can be OTA uploaded to the T-Wristband with: